CNPC Joins Abu Dhabi Offshore Concessions

 Adnoc said that CNPC joins Eni and Total as participants in Umm Shaif/Nasr, while an ONGC Videsh-led consortium 10%, Japan's Inpex 10%, Eni 5% and Total 5% are also participants in Lower Zakum.
 Adnoc retains 60% majority operating stakes in both concessions.

 In February 2017, CNPC - which Adnoc describes as the world's third largest oil company - was awarded an 8% interest in Abu Dhabi’s onshore concession, operated by Adnoc Onshore.
 It also has a 40% stake in the Al Yasat concession with ADNOC.

-Update April 5, 4.30pm British Summer Time relating to Adnoc oilfields: Austria's OMV said April 5 that it had been agreed with Abu Dhabi's state Adnoc that OMV will acquire a 20% interest in the concession for the offshore oil fields Satah Al Razboot (with the satellite fields Bin Nasher and Al Bateel) and Umm Lulu, as well as associated infrastructure, for a purchase price of $1.5bn.
-Final signing is expected late April 2018.
+Update April 5, 4.30pm British Summer Time relating to Adnoc oilfields: Austria's OMV said April 5 that it had been agreed with Abu Dhabi's state Adnoc that OMV will acquire a 20% interest in the concession for the offshore oil fields Satah Al Razboot (with the satellite fields Bin Nasher and Al Bateel) and Umm Lulu, plus associated infrastructure, for a purchase price of $1.5bn.
+Update Apr.30: Final signing by OMV occurred April 29 2018.

 The March 21 agreements were signed, in Abu Dhabi, by CNPC chairman Wang Yilin (left) and Adnoc CEO Sultan Ahmed Al Jaber (Photo credit: Adnoc)